-Reposting content from industry blogs is a fairly big part of the social media flow.
+Reposting content from related blogs and websites is a fairly big part of the social media flow.
 You can’t possibly create all your own content to fill a days broadcasting so you’ll be looking through various blogs for great articles to re-post.

 Feedly can take the RSS feeds from all the blogs you watch and put them in one place so you don’t have to keep trawling around the Internet looking at new posts as they are all in one place.

-It works a treat for me and saves lots of time plus I also subscribe to various blogs to keep up on my industry news and find out quickly about new innovations.
+It works a treat for me and saves lots of time plus I also subscribe to various blogs to keep up with my industry news and find out quickly about new innovations.

 I’m not a big user of Trello but I know a lot of people who absolutely love it!